sanskrit/raw_etexts_english/blogs/manasataramgini/2007/04/2007-04-16_a-few-notes-related-to-bhaskararaya-makhindra.md

 His biography is clear in stating that shiva-datta shukla, the madhyandina brAhmaNa from Surat conferred on him pUrNAbhisheka-
 shivadatta shukla-charaNaasAdita pUrNAbhiSheka-sAmrAjyaH |
-gurjara-deshe vidadhe jarjara-dhairyaM sa vallabhAchAryaM ||
+gurjara-deshe vidadhe jarjara-dhairyaM sa vallabhAchAryam ||